In these stressful times caused by Coronavirus, H1B workers have limited options to stay in the US if they lose their job.

 Calculate USCIS biometric Fee >

 The app gives an estimate of USCIS as well as the fee charged by attorneys.
-Attorney fee is not mandatory and varies greatly with with immigration lawyer firm.
+The attorney fee is not mandatory and varies greatly with the immigration law firm.

 In my opinion, filing a change-of-status application to other visa types can help you stay in the US legally with status ‘period of authorized stay‘ but you will have to file the H-1B COS to return to h1b work visa status.